AscendERAU1/ASCEND-/README.md

 This is a repo for ERAU ASCEND!
 Ground station team and should be under the organization of AscendERAU1

-Editing: Arduino (New), Ground station mini
+Editing: Ground station mini

-Currently working: None
+Currently working: Arduino (New)

 Archive: None